Must-dos when hiring new employees

 The new hire process does not end when your new employee accepts his or her offer of employment.
 There are a number of important steps – both before and after your new employee begins work – that will help ensure a smooth transition into the new job.
 In addition, employers are required by law to collect and report certain information regarding new hires.

 Consider the following "must-dos" to help your employee hit the ground running.

-Prepare for new employee's arrival
+Prepare for the new employee's arrival

 Plan appropriately to make sure your new employee has everything he or she needs to get off to a productive start on the first day of work.
 The employee's work station should be neat and organized to make him or her feel welcome.
-Arrange for the employee to have computer, email, and telephone access, as well as any necessary security items (such as a building code, ID, or parking pass).
+Arrange for the employee to have appropriate computer, email, and telephone access, as well as any necessary security items (such as a building code, ID, or parking pass).